mrmilu/next.base/README.md

 >  to enable **virtiofs**.
 Without enabling this feature developing front end
 > web apps in a macOS machines in a dockerized environment it's practically
 > impossible.
 To enable this feature macOS 12.2+ for Apple Silicon and
 > macOS 12.3+ for Intel is needed.
-If are not able to meet these requirements please
+If you are not able to meet these requirements please
 > follow the guide for [local development environment](app/README.md#local-development).

 ### Prerequisites